MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 83: Remove Duplicates from Sorted List
+Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
+Return the linked list sorted as well.

+# LeetCode 88: Merge Sorted Array
+You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.

+Merge nums1 and nums2 into a single array sorted in non-decreasing order.

+The final sorted array should not be returned by the function, but instead be stored inside the array nums1.
+To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.

 # LeetCode 92: Reverse Linked List II
 Given the head of a singly linked list and two integers left and right where `left <= right`, reverse the nodes of the list from `position left` to `position right`, and return the reversed list.